 Instant Pot hard boiled eggs are easy to cook and peel like a dream!
-Have you hard boiled (actually you are steaming them) your eggs in the instant pot yet?
-If not, DO IT!
-This is the simplest and BEST method of hard boiling eggs.
-Our tips help you make YOUR perfect hard boiled eggs with almost no work.
+Have you hard boiled your eggs in the instant pot yet?
+If not, give it a try!
+This is the simplest method of hard boiling eggs.
+Our tips help you make the perfect hard boiled eggs with almost no work.

 Stove top boiled eggs (fresh eggs are Impossible!) won’t peel for me.
 The egg whites are a chowdered mess when I’m done.
 I feel like an egg abuser and I’m embarrassed to let anyone see how they look. …